VictoriaMetrics/VictoriaMetrics/README.md

   -maxInsertRequestSize size
-    	The maximum size in bytes of a single Prometheus remote_write API request Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 33554432) -maxLabelsPerTimeseries int
+    	The maximum size in bytes of a single Prometheus remote_write API request Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 33554432) -maxLabelValueLen int
+    	The maximum length of label values in the accepted time series.
+Longer label values are truncated.
+In this case the vm_too_long_label_values_total metric at /metrics page is incremented (default 16384)
+  -maxLabelsPerTimeseries int
     	The maximum number of labels accepted per time series.
-Superfluous labels are dropped (default 30) -memory.allowedBytes size
+Superfluous labels are dropped.
+In this case the vm_metrics_with_dropped_labels_total metric at /metrics page is incremented (default 30)
+  -memory.allowedBytes size
     	Allowed size of system memory VictoriaMetrics caches may occupy.
 This option overrides -memory.allowedPercent if set to a non-zero value.
 Too low a value may increase the cache miss rate usually resulting in higher CPU and disk IO usage.
 Too high a value may evict too much data from OS page cache resulting in higher disk IO usage
     	Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 0)